 - Ensure ASHRAE 62 outdoor air compliance to aid in breakpoint chlorination.

-- Incorporate Source Capture Exhaust systems to improve air quality in high activity pool rooms.
+- Incorporate Source Capture Exhaust systems such as an Evacuator to improve air quality in high activity pool rooms.

 ExpertAire™ Series commercial dehumidification systems provide you with highest Moisture Removal Efficiency ratings available -- and the flexibility to regulate the introduction of outdoor air, saving energy.